-World’s leading auction house, Christie’s shares with Lifespice advice from a selection of specialists, gallerists and dealers on how to make that first foray into the contemporary art market.
+World’s leading auction house, Christie’s shares advice for new art collectors on how to make that first foray into the contemporary art market.

 1. Buy with your heart — but have a strategy

-I always tell clients you buy with your heart but your brain has to come into play,’ says Han-I Wang, a First Open specialist in New York.
+I always tell new art collectors you buy with your heart but your brain has to come into play,’ says Han-I Wang, a First Open specialist in New York.
 ‘That means taking ownership of a piece by knowing where the momentum is and buying with a strategy.
 For example, you might want to set a maximum bid before you buy at auction.’

 2. Think about how art will fit into your home